-Biexponential and Hyperlog™ are equations that are characterized by exhibiting pseudo-linear like behaviour values near a reflection point (usually zero) and transitioning to pseudo-logarithmic behaviour at values distant from the reflection point.
+Biexponential and Hyperlog™ are equations that are characterized by exhibiting pseudo-linear like behavior values near a reflection point (usually zero) and transitioning to pseudo-logarithmic behavior at values distant from the reflection point.
 These equations are often used to display flow cytometry data with a high dynamic range (usually >16 bits) on a single plot.
 They are preferred to the logarithmic scale mainly for the following characteristics:

 - values below zero can be displayed

 - plots displayed in log can exhibit display artifacts on plots commonly used in flow cytometry (1024 channels).
 These artifacts are largely avoided in the Biexponential and Hyperlog displays.

 The FACSDiva™ software allows you to view a parameter on a biexponential scale by opening the inspector for the plot (View->Inspector) and setting the checkbox for the the axis you wish to show as biexponential, as in the image below.